 30.69 This site contains the former club house and associated buildings.
-They have been subject to arson attacks and require demolition.
-It is proposed to allocate the site for employment uses.
+They have been subject to arson attacks and may require demolition.
+It is proposed to allocate the land for a travelling showpeople site.

 Policy 30.29 Former Burlish Golf Course Clubhouse LI/12